 Biological mother of three Hart children just learned of deadly cliff plunge

-The biological mom of three of the 'Hart Tribe' children, who were likely killed when the SUV they were in plunged off a California cliff last month, only learned about the tragedy this week.
+The biological mom of three of the "Hart Tribe" children, who were likely killed when the SUV they were in plunged off a California cliff last month, only learned about the tragedy this week.

 The mother of Devonte, 15, Sierra, 12, and Jeremiah 14, was taking the news “hard,” her husband told KOIN 6 on Thursday.
 Neither the mother or her husband were immediately identified.